criticalwebdesign/book/README.md

 ## Chapter 10 Design & Power

-Use Node.js, a SQLite database, and Leaflet to built an interactive site that visualizes feelings contributed by users around the world.
+Use Node.js, an SQLite database, and Leaflet to built an interactive site that visualizes feelings contributed by users around the world on an interactive map.

 Examples:
 [big-feelings.glitch.me](https://big-feelings.glitch.me/)